Roberts536/public/study/clean-architecture/4-component-principles.md

 Deal with the problem by:

-- Divide the system into components, and assign each component to one team
+- Dividing the system into components, and assigning each component to one team
-- Developers release components when they like, and other teams adopt them when they like
+- Allowing developers to release components when they like, and other teams to adopt them when they like
-- Draw the dependency diagram as a directed acyclic graph.
-Then:
+- Drawing the dependency diagram as a directed acyclic graph, then:
-  - Follow the arrows back to find affected components for testing
+  - Following the arrows back to find affected components for testing
-  - Start at the leaves and work backwards when building and testing the whole system
+  - Starting at the leaves and work backwards when building and testing the whole system

 If you find yourself including many libraries and components to write a simple test, you may have a cycle in your graph.